skip to log on skip to main content

 The below optional benefits can be included in your ANZ Home Insurance policy for an extra premium:

-• Portables Contents cover.disclaimer
+• Portable Contents cover.disclaimer

-• If you're traveling outside of Australia e.g. in Europe, and your bag containing your mobile phone, and clothing is stolen, the cost of replacement can be covered up to the limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).
+• If you're traveling outside of Australia e.g. in Europe, and your bag containing your mobile phone, and clothing is stolen, the cost of replacement can be covered up to the limits described in the ANZ Home Insurance Product Disclosure Statement (PDF)

 • If you're travelling in Australia and accidentally lose or damage your belongings, you can be covered up to the value of the sum insured noted on your Certificate of Insurance, subject to any applicable limits described in the ANZ Home Insurance Product Disclosure Statement (PDF).

-• Valuables contents - inside your home.
+• Valuable contents - inside your home.

 Check if you have the right insurance as a renter